 Love the way they prepare the pastry, it is a sort of puff pastry, most of the people love to deep fry this puff to make it crispy.
 But my kitchen not really like deep fry and me either.
 Don’t know how to do with the remaining oil after the frying, and it is not really healthy to keep the oil for too long as well.
 That’s come today the bake version here.

 I take a low-fat way to set up the pastry, rather than use lots of Trans. fat to make the pastry.
 In Chinese, we will name the two different pastry to water pastry and the oil pastry.
-In the olden days, the traditional way was used the lard to make it, honestly, still have people used lard to do with this pastry, of course not me today nor tomorrow.
+In the olden days, the traditional way has used the lard to make it, honestly, still have people used lard to do with this pastry, of course not me today nor tomorrow.

 Stick the instruction to roll out the pastry, that’s the spiral will appear at the conclusion.

 The main ingredient is the grated daikon, white radish, or called mooli, it is so juicy if you can buy the young one.
-I prefer to have a simple fillings today, so only adding some veggie ham, shiitake mushroom and some seasoning.
+I prefer to have simple fillings today, so only adding some veggie ham, shiitake mushroom, and some seasoning.
 The white pepper is the main role between the seasoning, it will make a big difference if you skip it.

 For the water/outer pastry:

 - 160g Plain flour